Sustainability and the corporate carbon footprint challenge

 Collecting data is a crucial first step in an organisation’s assessment of where it stands regarding environmental metrics like energy, water, emissions and waste.
 Infosys’s first step was to collect and measure environmental metrics across the business.

-Utilising networks of connected sensors, Infosys was able to measure important indicators and track energy usage, water consumption, data centre temperature, air conditioning chiller and emissions across the business.
+Utilising networks of connected sensors, Infosys was able to measure important indicators and track energy usage, water consumption, data center temperature, air conditioning chiller and emissions across the business.
 These efforts have resulted in a 55% reduction in per capita electricity consumption and a 64% reduction in per capita water consumption compared to the 2008 baseline.

 Data is critical for accurately diagnosing the organisation’s current position and establishing a basis for defining its strategy for carbon reduction.

 Engineering, operational and information technologies play a critical role in assisting and reducing the carbon footprint of an organisation.
-Digital technologies such as IoT and Machine Learning/ Artificial Intelligence systems bring the process of data gathering, analysis and automation together, resulting in significant cost reductions, improved efficiencies and lower carbon emissions.
+Digital technologies such as IoT and Machine learning/ Artificial Intelligence systems bring the process of data gathering, analysis and automation together, resulting in significant cost reductions, improved efficiencies and lower carbon emissions.
 This is achieved through efficient use of assets and predictive maintenance.

 An interesting example can be found in the mining sector, where the heavy-duty trucks and equipment running on fossil fuels while moving the ore is a major contributor of carbon emissions.
 Hence electrification of these heavy-duty trucks is being planned to reduce carbon emissions by more than 30% without compromising operational performance and safety.
 The electrification strategy includes use of battery technologies and overhead electricity delivery systems.
 Digital technology plays an important role in improving the efficiencies of these operational technologies of electrification.